natgo/wt-wiki-scraper/wikitext-transpiled/ground/SPz%20BMP-1.md

 * Chemical ammunition only, may struggle to damage vehicles with ERA like the [[M60A1 RISE (P)]]
 * All available ammunition is hyper-sensitive and will detonate on hitting light obstacles such as fences or bushes
 * Somewhat large silhouette for a light tank.
 Will get seen and shot at easier
-* Minimal gun depression makes it struggle in hills
+* Minimal gun depression makes it struggle on hills
 * Has no stabiliser, accurate shots on the move or in water are often not possible
 * Only three crew members, two of whom sit extremely close together, reducing the vehicle's survivability
 * Vulnerable to heavy machine gun and light cannon fire, particularly from the sides or top.
 SPAA like the [[Gepard]] are a big threat